SanoScience/sim2real_with_Stable_Diffusion/inference/README.md

+TODO: move code to diffusers - ControlNet pipelines are out

 We use webui for inference since currently it is a recommended by official ControlNet repository way to merge ControlNet weights with Custom SD weights:
 https://github.com/lllyasviel/ControlNet/discussions/12